wp-plugins/robo-gallery/readme.txt

 Yes, you can use HTML tags inside gallery image description field

+= How to use multi-category functionality of the gallery? =

+In our gallery we implemented multi-categories structure.
+Every gallery category could have child and parent gallery, which you can manually define in gallery settings

 = Is it possible to customize gallery image caption ? =

 In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

+= How to change ordering of the gallery images? =

+When you open gallery for edit you can find there images manager where you can change ordering of the gallery images

 = Is it possible to turn off border of the gallery thumbnails? =